Site icon DataFlair

 Instance Methods vs Static Methods in Java

 1. The instance method requires the object of its class to be created before it can be called.
-Static methods in Java can be called without creating the object of the class.
+However, Static methods in Java can be called without creating an object of the class.

-2. Java static method is declared using static keyword.
-An instance method does not need any keyword.
+2. A Java static method is declared using the static keyword.
+Therefore, an instance method does not need any keyword.

 3. The static method has a single copy for a class.
 But instance methods have multiple copies depending on the number of instances created for that particular class.